Ijd003/Amazon-Discounts-App/README.md

 ### Current Updates
 * Cloned the pathway's llm-app repository into the local system named as "llm-app" which contains the dependencies to build a RAG pipeline.
 * Generated a unique GEMINI API key and stored it in a .env file
+* Connected litellm wrapper
-* Built the docker image
+* Built a docker image to store the pipeline

 ### Future Plans for project
 * Create an in-memory persistent vector store with real-time document indexing using Pathway that can easily work with documents in online storage or local directory.
+* Employing an open source model
+* Build a private RAG pipeline and deploy a local llm
-* Integrate it with LlamaIndex
+* Integrate it with LlamaIndex and Langchain